hbarnett99/workout-md/fitness/workout-plan.md

 - Upper back resting on bench edge
 - Bar across hip crease (use pad or towel for comfort)
 - Feet shoulder-width apart, flat on ground
-- Drive through heels, squeeze glutes hard at top
+- Drive through heels, squeeze glutes HARD at top
 - Hold 1-2 seconds at peak contraction

 **Why This Exercise Is Essential:**